nywinewench/nywinewench.github.io/resume.md

 ##### February–August 2017

-* Classes, staff trainings, tastings, and educational material for a Chicago wine importer
+* Conducted classes, staff trainings, and tastings at accounts and created educational material for a Chicago wine importer

 ### Wine Buyer, [In Fine Spirits](http://www.infinespirits.com)